metafizzy/fizzy.school/content/hash-maps.md

 <!-- html-in-md <div class="lesson-content"> -->

-In the original example, we check if the state is a commonwealth with conditionals for each potential value.
+In the initial example, we check if the state is a commonwealth with conditionals for each potential value.
 This requires multiple conditionals, grouped together with OR `||` operator.

 ``` js
 var isCommonwealth = value == 'MA' || value == 'VA' || value == 'PA';